I. Installation

 image

-Yacana was initially designed to work with Ollama, but now supports any OpenAI-compatible endpoints like ChatGPT or VLLM.
+Yacana was initially designed to work with Ollama, but now also supports any OpenAI-compatible endpoints like ChatGPT or VLLM.

 This documentation serves as a comprehensive tutorial, guiding you through Yacana's features step by step.
 Since the programming API is identical across all inference servers, we'll primarily demonstrate examples using the Ollama agent.
 You can easily adapt any code snippets to work with your preferred inference server by simply swapping the agent type.
 Let's start by installing Ollama on your computer, it's one of the simplest inference servers to set up.